You’ve read all the baby books. From what to wear to what to eat, you know what to expect when you’re expecting. But what about your money?

 Is your parental leave paid?
 Research your company’s parental leave policies and investigate your state’s laws on parental leave to understand your rights.
 If you’re lucky, you may work at one of the companies, or in one of the states, that offer paid family leave.
 Even so, you may only receive partial pay and have a limited number of weeks.
 It’s important to know up front how parental leave will affect your wallet.

 Going weeks or months without an income (or a reduced income) can put a strain on any budget, but if you explore your options now and develop a plan for any lost income and added expenses coming your way, you can spend less time stressing about your finances and more quality time with your new baby.

 Even with health insurance, birth can be expensive.
-Understand the details of your health coverage and your birth plan to project your total out-of-pocket costs for delivery.
+Understand the details of your health coverage and your birth plan so you can project your total out-of-pocket costs for delivery.
 Keep in mind the potential added costs if your delivery has complications or your baby needs special care.
 If you’re planning to use a doula, midwife or go to an alternative birthing center, it’s crucial to know if your insurance covers your ideal birth scenario.

 Now is the time to check your plan’s coverage and get on the phone with your insurance company to get the exact breakdown of what to expect in those bills — not just for delivery, but also for post-delivery expenses, like pediatric care and lactation support.

 To figure out how much you need to save for your parental leave, combine the total projected costs for your delivery and post-delivery care with the total loss of wages you and your partner expect to incur and the regular living expenses you’ll have on leave.
 Once you’ve taken all the factors and costs into consideration, calculate your total parental savings goal.

 Remember that unexpected expenses come at the least convenient time, so if you can have your parental leave savings in addition to an emergency fund, that would be ideal.